Radcliffe-on-Trent: Recreation

 The village has a number of community spaces, such as Cliff Walk (which runs beside the river to nearby Shelford village), Rockley Memorial Park, a recreation ground and skate park, and a complex of sports fields at the eastern end of the village.
 There is an amateur dramatics group which stages regular productions at the Grange Hall, as well as numerous other clubs and associations.

 There are local branches of the Boys' Brigade and Scouts.
 The village has four public houses, its own football, golf and cricket clubs.

+There is also a Kickboxing club through KickboxUK (Professional Kickboxing Association – Radcliffe-on-Trent).

 In 1999 the village was twinned with Bussy-St-Georges, a French town which lies east of Paris.

 Radcliffe has an infant and nursery school, a junior school and a medium-sized secondary, South Nottinghamshire Academy, formerly known as Dayncourt School.

 Famous residents

 John Boot, the founder of the pharmacy chain Boots, was born in Radcliffe in 1815.

+Artist George Hyde Pownall, best known for his cityscapes of London and Melbourne, was born in Radcliffe in 1866.

+Sporting residents

 The 19th-century Nottinghamshire and England cricket captain George Parr was born and died in the village.
 He also played for the Radcliffe on Trent Cricket Club.
 Evidence of the Parr family's long association with Radcliffe appears in several street and building names.